What type of art was created during the Art Deco movement?

 London Underground Poster by Horace Taylor (1924)

 Horace Taylor’s London Underground poster from 1924 captures the essence of Art Deco in its simplicity and sophistication.
-Anecdotes suggest that Taylor aimed to convey the modernity and efficiency of the Underground system through his design.
+Taylor aimed to convey the modernity and efficiency of the Underground system through his design.
 The streamlined typography and geometric elements reflect the movement’s influence on visual communication.
 This poster not only guided Londoners through the city but also took graphic design toward a sleek and elegant future.

 Interpretation of Harlem Jazz I by Winold Reiss